IshmaelBelghazi/ALI/index.md

 ## Semi-supervised learning

 ALI achieves a competitive performance on the semi-supervised SVHN task.
+The SDGM’s performance is achieved via a carefully designed two-layer architecture that explicitly takes label information into account in learning the representation.
+We expect that ALI would also gain by taking account of label information in learning the representation.

 We follow the procedure outlined by [DCGAN](https://arxiv.org/abs/1511.06434).
 We train an L2-SVM on the learned representations of a model trained on SVHN.